cukeds/SOD-CustomStateInjector-Miami/readme.md

 # SODCustomStateInjectorMiami

 CustomStateInjector.Miami (CSI Miami for short) is a plugin designed to allow the injection of custom generation steps during Shadows of Doubt map generation process.
-It uses attributes for automatic execution in a structured and efficient manner.
+It uses attributes for ease of use.

 ## Table of Contents
 - [Installation](#installation)